Petersons Chapter 2

 “Good point.
 All the information is in the file I’ve provided for each of you.
 These are public records, just to head off the next question.”
 Everyone smiled.

-“At exactly nine forty-five, when the perps left the building, each carrying a briefcase,” the lieutenant said, “they walked halfway down the mall’s center parking lot where they disappeared from the camera’s view beside a Ryder cargo box truck.
+“At exactly nine-forty-five, when the perps left the building, each carrying a briefcase,” the lieutenant continued, “they walked halfway down the mall’s center parking lot, where they disappeared from the camera’s view beside a Ryder cargo box truck.
 About two minutes later, two people left the parking lot by the center driveway in a blue Toyota sedan.
-A patrol found the car later in the day abandoned on the west side at Turner and First; it had been stolen from Mays and Sherbert Toyota at 12th and Wide Street.
-The car dealer didn’t miss the car until the patrolman informed them that it had been impounded.
-Techs examined the car, but there were no prints.
-The techs did find two long blond hairs on the driver’s side, but those could have been from a previous driver.
+A patrol found the car abandoned on the west side at Turner and First.
+Someone had stolen it from Mays and Sherbert Toyota at 12th and Wide Street.
+The car dealer didn’t miss the car until a patrolman informed him that the police had impounded it.
+Techs examined the car, but they found no prints.
+The techs did find two long blonde hairs on the driver’s side, but they could have come from a previous driver.
 They also found two small brown leather chips on the passenger seat cording.”

-“You mentioned a Ryder truck,” Mary said, her voice inquisitive.
+“You mentioned a Ryder truck,” Mary said, her voice more inquisitive.

 “At 10:15, a customer, Mr. Matt Hoffman, entered the bank.
 When he didn’t see a teller, he called out.
 He heard a thumping sound from the manager’s office and looked through the window in the office door.
 He saw the five people tied up.
 The manager, Doris Bonide, was kicking the side of her desk.
-Hoffman freed the manager carefully, using scissors he found on her desk to cut the tape off her hands, and pulled the tape off her mouth and eyes.
-By the time she could reach the phone and call 911, it was 10:20.
-Officer Jacob Miller and his partner Officer Nancy Ferrell were in a patrol car two blocks away when they got the call.
+Hoffman carefully freed the manager, using scissors he found on her desk to cut the tape off her hands, and then carefully pulled it off her mouth and eyes.
+By the time she reached the phone and called 911, it was 10:20.
+Officer Jacob Miller and his partner, Officer Nancy Ferrell, were in a patrol car two blocks away when they received the call.
 They were at the bank at 10:25.
 Three more patrol cars arrived and cordoned off the parking lot,” Lieutenant Roebuck said as he paused to see if there were any questions.

 The lieutenant continued, “The Ramseys heard the sirens and came to see what the commotion was about.
-When Mr. Ramsey pulled the truck into the parking lot, he parked it between two nearly identical 2016 Lincoln Town Cars.
-The car on the east side of the Ryder Truck belonged to Ms. Beth Bayce, who owns the Pin & Curl two doors south of the bank.
+When Mr. Ramsey pulled the truck into the parking lot, he parked between two nearly identical 2016 Lincoln Town Cars.
+The car on the east side of the Ryder truck belonged to Ms. Beth Bayce, who owns the Pin & Curl two doors, south of the bank.
 The other car belonged to Mr. Benjamin Attell, who was in the Harbor Freight store on the northeastern corner of the mall.
-While the officers were talking with Mr. Ramsey, Mr. Attell, the owner of the Town Car, came up carrying a plastic shopping bag.
-The officers noticed that the trunk lid on his car was raised slightly.
+While the officers were talking with Mr. Ramsey, Mr. Attell, the owner of one of the Town Cars, came up carrying a plastic shopping bag.
+The officers noticed a small opening in the trunk lid of his car.
 When questioned, Attell said the lid closure motor was not working and sometimes the lid did not close securely, but he said that he had to wait for the repair shop to get the correct parts to repair the closer.”

 “How big was the gap?”
 James asked.

 “The officers asked Mr. Attell if he would allow them to look inside the trunk, and he readily agreed.
-Attell used his key fob to open the trunk release.
+Attell used his key fob to open the trunk.
 The space was clean except for a briefcase.
-Attell appeared surprised and said that he had no knowledge of the briefcase.
+Attell appeared surprised and said the briefcase was not his, and that he did not know how it came to be in his car.
 Officer Miller asked Attell if he would come to police headquarters for a conversation.”

 “Was he arrested?”
 Tobius asked.

-“No. Attell was simply asked if he would go to police headquarters for a conversation while the PD techs examined the car, and he agreed,” the lieutenant said.
+“No, the officers simply asked Attell if he would go to police headquarters for a conversation while the PD techs examined the car, and he agreed,” the lieutenant said.

 “What came of the ‘conversation’?”
 James asked.